 Off-brand longarms like the Babylock Tiara or HQ Sweet 16 - Just like the Cutie, you can use these longarms on the Evolution Hoop Frame, but understand you will have to use the machine's foot pedal to operate the speed.

-Of course, the following Qnique Longarm machines will work the best on your Evolution Hoop Frame!
+Of course, all Qnique Longarm machines and the Little Rebel sewing machine will work great on your Evolution Hoop Frame!

 After all this, which quilting frame is right for you?